-Safety notices • • • • . v GX adapters for the 31E/1C .
-1 Installing GX adapters in the 31E/1C .
-1 Removing GX adapters from the 31E/1C. .
-4 Replacing GX adapters in the 31E/1C Common procedures for installable features .
-11 Before you begin Identifying a part Control panel LEDs.
-Identifying a failing part in an AIX system or logical partition .
-15 Locating a failing part in an AIX system or logical partition .
-15 Activating the indicator light for the failing part .
-15 Deactivating the failing-part indicator light. .
-15 Identifying a failing part in a Linux system or logical partition Locating a failing part in a Linux system or logical partition Finding the location code of a failing part in a Linux system or logical partition .
-16 Activating the indicator light for the failing part .
-16 Deactivating the failing-part indicator light. .
-17 Locating a failing part in a Virtual I/O Server system or logical partition.
-Identifying a part by using the Virtual I/O Server Installing a part by using the HMC .
-18 Installing a part by using the HMC .
-18 Replacing a part by using the HMC .
-19 Installing a part by using the SDMC .
-19 Removing a part by using the SDMC.
-Replacing a part by using the Systems Director Management Console Starting the system or logical partition .
-20 Starting a system that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not managed by a Hardware Management Console or a System that is not management console or a System that the syste vster ms Dire ctor Ma nage emei nt Console Starting a system or logical partition by using the HMC Starting a system or virtual server by using the SDMC Stopping a system or logical partition Stopping a system that is not managed by an HMC or an SDMC .
-23 Stopping a system by using the HMC .
-24 Stopping a system with the SDMC .
-25 Removing and replacing covers for the 31E/2B, 31E/1C, or 31E/2C Removing the service access cover for the 31E/2B, 31E/1C, or 31E/2C .
-26 Installing the service access cover for the 31E/2B, 31E/1C, or 31E/2C.
-Placing the 31E/2B, 31E/1C, or 31E/2C system into the service or operating position Placing the rack-mounted 31E/2B, 31E/1C, or 31E/2C into the service position .
-Placing the rack-mounted 31E/2B, 31E/1C, or 31E/2C into the operating position.
-Disconnecting the power cords from the $31E/2B$ , $31E/1C$ , or $31E/2C$ .
-Connecting the power cords to the $31E/2B$ , $31E/1C$ , or $31E/2C$ .
-Installing a part by using the HMC Verifying the installed part ÷ .
-32 Verifying an installed feature or replaced part in an AIX system or logical partition Verifying the installed part in a Linux system or logical partition Verifying an installed part by using stand-alone diagnostics Verifying the installed part by using the HMC.
-Activating and deactivating LEDs by using the HMC Deactivating a system attention LED or partition LED • • • • .
-37 Activating or deactivating an identify LED • • • .
-37 Viewing serviceable events by using the HMC. • • .
-38 - -
+Safety notices v GX adapters for the 31E/1C or 31E/1D.
+1 Installing GX adapters in the 31E/1C or 31E/1D with the power turned off Removing GX adapters from the 31E/1C or 31E/1D with the power turned off Replacing GX adapters in the 31E/1C or 31E/1D with the power turned off .
+7 Common procedures for installable features 11 Before you begin 11 Identifying a part 13 Control panel LEDs Identifying a failing part in an AIX system or logical partition Locating a failing part in an AIX system or logical partition Activating the indicator light for the failing part 15 Deactivating the failing-part indicator light.
+15 Identifying a failing part in a Linux system or logical partition Locating a failing part in a Linux system or logical partition 16 Finding the location code of a failing part in a Linux system or logical partition Activating the indicator light for the failing part Deactivating the failing-part indicator light 17 Locating a failing part in a Virtual I/O Server system or logical partition 17 Identifying a part by using the Virtual I/O Server 17 Installing a part by using the HMC Removing a part by using the HMC Replacing a part by using the HMC Installing a part by using the SDMC 19 Removing a part by using the SDMC 20 Replacing a part by using the SDMC Starting the system or logical partition Starting a system that is not managed by an HMC or an SDMC Starting a system or logical partition by using the HMC Starting a system or virtual server by using the SDMC 23 Stopping a system or logical partition 23 Stopping a system that is not managed by an HMC or an SDMC 23 Stopping a system by using the HMC Stopping a system by using the SDMC Removing and replacing covers for the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D Removing the service access cover from the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D Installing the service access cover on the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D Placing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D system into the service or operating position Placing the rack-mounted 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D into the service position Placing the rack-mounted 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D into the operating position Disconnecting the power cords from the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D Connecting the power cords to the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D Installing a part by using the HMC Verifying the installed part Verifying an installed feature or replaced part in an AIX system or logical partition Verifying the installed part in a Linux system or logical partition 35 Verifying an installed part by using stand-alone diagnostics 35 Verifying the installed part by using the HMC.
+37 Activating and deactivating LEDs by using the HMC Deactivating a system attention LED or partition LED by using the HMC Activating or deactivating an identify LED by using the HMC Viewing serviceable events by using the HMC.
+Verifying the installed part by using the SDMC 39